Cybrance/Cybrance/README.md

 kinda a jack-of-all-trades.
 I help brands pull off things they didn’t even know were possible.

-been spending some time messing around with [**Cybrance**](https://cybrance.nl) a bot hosting platform i’m building whenever i feel like it.

 🛠️ usually messing around with:
 - next.js / react / node
 - random backend magic